ivanafebiola/pandas-introduction/README.md

 # pandas-introduction
-My self learning about pandas library on python for data science
+My self learning notebook about pandas library on python for data science